ladybug-tools/3d-models/README.md

 Use this script to browse, view and interact with the files in 3D:

+This repository hosts a collection of data files of 3D models that relate to Architecture, Engineering and Construction (AEC).

+The viewer available here is a fork of this repository

 ## [Ladybug Tools / Spider Viewer]( https://www.ladybug.tools/spider-2021/spider-viewer )

-This repository hosts a collection of 3d models that relate to architect, engineering and construction (AEC).

 ## Licensing